Samsung Galaxy S10 rumors and facts: Feb. 20 launch, Galaxy Buds, Wi-Fi 6, 5G, foldable display plus everything we know about specs, features and price

-With just about two weeks to go until Samsung's Feb.
+With less than two weeks to go until Samsung's Feb.
 20 Unpacked event, we know a few things for sure.
 The forthcoming flagship will be called the Galaxy S10.
 It will run the company's One UI on top of Android.
 And Samsung desperately needs it to be a hit.

 The company made the Galaxy S10 name official in a statement last week that also outlined a dramatic drop in sales and profits.
 And though companies often predict that next-generation products will bolster sales, according to the rumors, Samsung's forthcoming Galaxy S10 (and its siblings) have a legitimate chance to capture both popular attention and market share with a handful of distinctive features and breakthrough technologies.